 Registration for the fall and spring semesters is accomplished at two times.
 In the preceding fall and spring semester, a preregistration period is held for currently enrolled students to register for the next semester.
 During the week before classes begin for a particular semester, there is a delayed registration period for all those students who have not already registered.
 Summer school registration is the day before classes begin each summer term and the 11-week semester.
-Further information concerning registration may be obtained from the academic calendar published in this catalog or from the Student Records Office.
-Schedules of classes are available at the Student Records Office shortly before registration periods.
+Further information concerning registration may be obtained from the academic calendar published in this catalog or from the Office of Admissions and Records.
+Schedules of classes are available at the Office of Admissions and Records shortly before registration periods.